-Michelin-man-style snowsuits might be fine for sledding, but in the car, they can be dangerous.
-Too much bulk means the harness won’t tighten properly against the child.
-In a crash, that extra bulk will compress, leaving a too-loose harness, and leaving the child inadequately protected.
+Michelin-man-style snowsuits are great for sledding but in the car they can be dangerous.
+If the jacket is stuffed with a lot of down or poly-fill, the harness won’t tighten properly against the child.
+In a crash, all that bulky down or poly-fill will compress, leaving a too-loose harness and leaving the child inadequately protected.

 So, what can you do?

 One option is to have your kids take their coats off in the car.
 After they’re buckled, they can slip their arms into the backward coat like a painting smock.
 Or you can leave blankets in the car that your kids can throw over themselves if necessary.

 But what if your kids don’t want to take off their jackets?
 No problem–just look for something car-seat-friendly*.